 Each church has its own “temperament.”
-There are churches where you find happiness and hope, a warm fellowship and a welcoming spirit.
+There are those where you find happiness and hope, a warm fellowship, and a welcoming spirit.
 Others are cold and closed, old and tired.
-In between are some that are looking for an identity, trying one thing and then another.
+In between are some that are looking for an identity and try one thing and then another.

 Psalm 33 is filled with enthusiasm for God.
-And, it has some great advice on how to worship God.
+And it has some great advice on how people and “churches” are to worship God.
 “Sing joyfully,” said the Psalmist.
 “Praise the Lord with the harp and the ten-stringed lyre,” he continues.
 But why?

 One reason is that “The Word of the Lord is right and true.”
 No one has ever rejected the Bible because it contradicts itself but because it contradicts the reader.
-“The only objection against the Bible,” said Wilmot the infidel when he was dying, “is a bad life.”
+“The only objection against the Bible is a bad life,” said Wilmot the infidel when he was dying.

-“The plans of the Lord stand true,” is another reason to sing.
+“The plans of the Lord stand true,” is another reason to worship and praise God.
 A father said to his son, “Go to the third step and jump.
 I’ll catch you!”
-But he didn’t, and his son fell to the floor.
-“Now get up and remember,” he said, “not to trust anyone - not even your father.”
-What terrible, tragic advice.
-However, our Heavenly Father never tricks us nor tempts us.
-He is faithful in all places, in all things, and at all times.
+But he didn’t and his son fell to the floor.
+“Now get up and remember,” he said, “don’t trust anyone – not even your father.”
+Our Heavenly Father never tricks us with false promises or tempts us to do anything that is not in our best interests.
+He is faithful in all things and at all times.

-Finally, “The eyes of the Lord are upon those who fear Him.”
-No army has ever saved a king, David once said.
+Finally, “The eyes of the Lord are upon those who fear Him.
+No army has ever saved a king,” said David.
 Warriors work together and combine their strength but are often defeated.
 But “God delivers His own from death and keeps them alive in famine.”

-Prayer: Thank you Father for delivering us!
-May our hearts and lives be centered on worshiping You in songs of joy and shouts of praise.
-May we accept all we have in You.
+Prayer: Father, may our hearts and lives be centered on worshiping You in songs of joy and shouts of praise.
+May we glorify You for Your goodness.
 In Jesus’ Name, Amen.